Mikeasaurus/renpy-gvh-ui/README.md

 # Ren'Py UI elements for GVH fan games

+A few UI elements inspired by GVH, that could be used in Ren'Py games.
+Tested on Ren'Py version 8.1.3.
+Should work on other 8.x versions.
+Feel free to post a bug report if things are broken.

+Easiest way to get the files (if you're not familiar with Git) is to [download the latest zip archive](https://github.com/Mikeasaurus/renpy-gvh-ui/archive/refs/heads/master.zip).

+The following UI elements are available:

 ## GVH-style choice menu

 This just makes the choice menus styled more like the ones in GVH.
 To use them: